oddluck/limnoria-plugins/README.md

 `useBold` - Whether to bold the title.
 Defaults to `False`

-`channelWhitelist` - a comma separated list of channels in which titls should be displayed.
+`channelWhitelist` - a comma separated list of channels in which titles should be displayed.
 If empty, titles will be shown in all channels.

 `ignoredDomainPatterns` - a comma separated list of strings that are regular expressions to match